xuchen66/sphinx-emdocs/source/align-movie-frames-imod.rst

 .. glossary::

    Abstract
       IMOD can align movie frames nicely and very quickly.
-In late version of IMOD, the program *AlignFrames* also utilizes GPU and can efficiently read in compressed TIFF frame images and decompress them, apply gain reference to normalize image frames, deal with defects and align all the frames all at once.
+In late versions of IMOD, the program *AlignFrames* also utilizes GPU and can efficiently read in compressed TIFF frame images and decompress them, apply gain reference to normalize image frames, deal with defects and align all the frames - all at once.

-      To align small movie stack in-fly during tilting series data collection might be among motivations that David M developed this.
+      To align small movie stack in-fly during tilting series data collection might be among motivations that David M developed
+      this.
 One can easily see how useful and nice it is that every tilt is aligned for small movie stacks and return to SerialEM automatically in the background.
 It could save user huge mount of processing time unless you want to redo the movie alignment again yourself.
 For this purpose, the same function and code of IMOD program are also included